MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-10-enterprise-subscription-activation.md

 - [Requirements](#requirements): Prerequisites to use the Windows 10 Enterprise subscription model.
 - [Benefits](#benefits): Advantages of Windows 10 Enterprise + subscription-based licensing.
 - [How it works](#how-it-works): A summary of the subscription-based licensing option.
-- [Virtual Desktop Access (VDA)](#virtual-desktop-access-vda): Enable Windows 10 Enterprise Subscription Activation for VMs in the cloud.
+- [Virtual Desktop Access (VDA)](#virtual-desktop-access-vda): Enable Windows 10 Subscription Activation for VMs in the cloud.

 For information on how to deploy Windows 10 Enterprise licenses, see [Deploy Windows 10 Enterprise licenses](deploy-enterprise-licenses.md).